PC Chair's briefing

 Home Design Build Race Links Reports Other Topics

 I've Chaired the Protest Committee at a couple of events recently, and thought to give a short 2 minute welcome speech at the initial competitors' briefing.
+There are some sentences in [ ] parentheses which could be added or omitted depending on the event.

 Hello and Welcome.